 While the Art on the Fly website may contain third party advertisements and links to third party sites, Art on the Fly:

-may or may not endorse or recommend the third-party sites, goods, or services;
+May or may not endorse or recommend the third-party sites, goods, or services.

-does not make any representation as to the accuracy or suitability of any of the information contained in those advertisements or sites;
+Does not make any representation as to the accuracy or suitability of any of the information contained in those advertisements or sites.

-does not accept any responsibility or liability for the conduct or content of those advertisements and sites, or the quality of the products or services offered by them.
+Does not accept any responsibility or liability for the conduct or content of those advertisements and sites, or the quality of the products or services offered by them.